Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 code .
 ```
 The first time 'code .' is called it will install the Visual Studio Code server for Ubuntu <br/>
-After installing Visual Studio Code and the 'Remote WSL' extension you should be able to see 'Remote Host' in the borrom left corner. <br/>
+After installing Visual Studio Code and the 'Remote WSL' extension you should be able to see 'Remote Host' in the bottom left corner. <br/>
 <div align="left">
   <br>
  <img src="Img\remotehost.PNG" width="300" hight="300"> <br><br>